huggingface/transformers/docs/source/en/chat_templating.md

 ```
 <|im_start|>system
-You are a helpful chatbot who will do its best not to say anything so stupid that people tweet about it.<|im_end|>
+You are a helpful chatbot that will do its best not to say anything so stupid that people tweet about it.<|im_end|>
 <|im_start|>user
 How are you?<|im_end|>
 <|im_start|>assistant